sait-its/sait-its.github.io/cprg-217/unit-03-slides.md

 ### JSON Syntax Pitfalls

 - The [JSON standard](https://ecma-international.org/publications-and-standards/standards/ecma-404/) doesn’t allow any comments, trailing commas, or single quotes for strings.
-- This can be confusing to developers who are used to Python dictionaries or JavaScript [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).

 ```json
 {